dgroner/optable/README.md

-optable is a Python package for teaching Math Programming using pandas types DataFrame and Series.
+optable is a Python package for Math Programming using pandas types DataFrame and Series.

 Types available are: